Jianqoq/Sclabel/README.md

 4. Random Image augmentation.
 5. Traning and validation dataset splitting.

+# How to use
+1. Screenshot.
+You can either press Key_Minus or click the create button.

 # How does fixed size screenshot works
 Image is three dimension array(three dimension tensor).
 For example, we have a shape of array
 ```